QuePast/seedbox/README.md

 I made this script as long time fitgirl torrent user as another form of donation.
 I wanted to automatically download torrents through RSS feed and seed them to very high ratio and then delete them.
 This is how my personal seedbox works.
 This script generates an RSS feed with magnet links for the latest FitGirl Repacks by parsing the official RSS feed from https://fitgirl-repacks.site/feed/.

-## Features
+## How It Works

-- Uses the official FitGirl Repacks RSS feed
+1. The script fetches the official RSS feed from FitGirl's website
-- Extracts magnet links directly from the feed content
+2. It parses the feed to extract magnet links from the content
-- Focuses only on the 8 most recent game repacks aka. "first page"
+3. It filters out non-game posts (like updates, upcoming releases, etc.)
-- Creates an RSS feed with magnet links for qBittorrent
+4. It generates an RSS feed with the magnet links
-- Automatically runs via GitHub Actions
-- Stateless design - no local storage needed
+5. The RSS feed is committed to the repository

 ## Automated RSS Feed